jbcodeforce/aws-messaging-samples/docs/activemq.md

 #### Hybrid cloud with AWS

+Amazon MQ is a managed, highly available message broker for Apache ActiveMQ.
+The service manages the provisioning, setup, and maintenance of ActiveMQ.

 * During migration to the cloud, we need to support hybrid deployment where existing applications on-premises consume messages from queues or topics defined in Amazon MQ - Active MQ engine.
 The following diagram illustrates different possible integrations and the deployment of active/standby brokers in 2 availability zones.

     ![](./diagrams/on-prem-to-activemq.drawio.png)